Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 ##### Chrome DevTools
 - **Performance:** Records page performance data, including CPU, memory, network, rendering, and more.
 Enabling screenshots captures web page snapshots, and timing indicators can show the metrics mentioned above.
 - **Network:** Analyzes network requests, including the resources requested, timeline, size, and more.
 It also shows an overview of performance metrics when enabled.
+- In React devtools, settings, general, check "Highlight updates when components render".
+It can also record performance like chrome devtools.
+It is more specific to React and comprehensive.
+- ```javascript
+    function foo() {
+    debugger;
+    console.log('foo');
+    }
+    ```
+    In chrome devtools, you can use `debugger` to pause the execution of the code and inspect the variables.

 ##### Lighthouse
 A popular third-party performance evaluation tool that works on both mobile and desktop.
 It provides an overall score, including the above metrics, and offers optimization suggestions such as using next-gen image formats (e.g., WebP, AVIF), compressing and correctly sizing images, which can save loading time.